Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing

 Quantum computing is a rapidly evolving field with great potential for advancements in various domains~\cite{national2019quantum}.
 It leverages the principles of quantum mechanics to process information and perform computational tasks.
 Quantum algorithms, in comparison to classical algorithms, offer the promise of accelerated solutions for specific problems~\cite{deutsch1985quantum,grover1996fast,shor1999polynomial}.
 As quantum hardware devices and algorithms continue to advance, developing high-quality quantum software has become increasingly crucial.

 In recent years, several quantum programming languages have been proposed, including Q\#\cite{svore2018q}, Qiskit\cite{gadi_aleksandrowicz_2019_2562111}, Scaffold~\cite{abhari2012scaffold}, Quipper~\cite{green2013introduction}, and Sliq~\cite{bichsel2020silq}.
 These languages facilitate the creation of programs that can be executed on quantum simulators or real quantum devices.
 However, as quantum programs become complex and incorporate multiple subroutines, ensuring their correctness and reliability becomes increasingly critical.
-Testing quantum programs poses unique challenges due to the distinctive characteristics of quantum systems, such as superposition, entanglement, and quantum measurement.
+Testing quantum programs poses unique challenges due to the distinctive characteristics of quantum systems, such as superposition, entanglement, and quantum measurement~\cite{nielsen2002quantum}.
 Moreover, detecting errors in quantum programs is considered a challenging task~\cite{miranskyy2020your,huang2019statistical}.

-While some testing methods have been proposed for quantum programs~\cite{ali2021assessing, honarvar2020property, wang2018quanfuzz, li2020projection, miranskyy2019testing, abreu2022metamorphic, wang2021generating, wang2021application, fortunato2022mutation}, they predominantly concentrate on testing techniques applicable to small or fixed-scale quantum programs, overlooking the challenges posed by practical quantum programs that involve multiple subroutines and classical-quantum mixed input and output.
+While some testing methods have been proposed for quantum programs~\cite{ali2021assessing, honarvar2020property,wang2018quanfuzz,li2020projection,miranskyy2019testing,abreu2022metamorphic,wang2021generating,wang2021application,fortunato2022mutation,ye2023quratest}, they mainly focus on testing techniques suitable for small or fixed-scale quantum programs, neglecting the issues and challenges inherent in the whole testing process of complex practical quantum programs.
 As a result, there is a notable gap in the literature regarding addressing the specific testing requirements of multi-subroutine quantum programs.
-In this paper, we explore testing multi-subroutine quantum programs, aiming to address the unique challenges and requirements associated with their testing.
-To lay the foundation for our exploration, we commence by investigating the critical properties that significantly impact the testing tasks of multi-subroutine quantum programs through a survey of six existing quantum libraries.
+In this paper, we explore the whole testing process for multi-subroutine quantum programs, aiming to tackle their challenges and provide solutions.